On the Complexity of Trial and Error for Constraint Satisfaction Problems: Introduction

 The transfer theorem first says that with $\bigcup\SP$ (resp. \E{S}) we can compensate the information hidden by a $\{\cc{V}\}$-revealing (resp. $\{\cc{R}\}$-revealing) oracle, that is we can solve $\HH{S}_{\{\cc{V}\}}$ (resp. $\HH{S}_{\{\cc{R}\}}$).
 In fact, with $\bigcup \E{S}$ we can solve $\HH{S}_{\emptyset}$.
 Moreover, perhaps more surprisingly, it says that these statements also hold in the reverse direction: if we can solve the hidden CSP, we can also solve the corresponding extended CSP.

 0.3em {\bf Transfer Theorem (informal statement)} {\em Let $\SP$ be a CSP whose parameters are ``reasonable" and whose relations are in $\P$.
-Then for any promise $W$ on the assignments, the complexities of the following problems are polynomial time equivalent: (a) $\HH{S}_{\{\cc{V}\}}$ and $\bigcup \SP$, (b) $\HH{S}_{\{\cc{R}\}}$ and \E{S}, (c) $\HH{S}_{\emptyset}$ and $\bigcup \E{S}$. } 0.3em The precise dependence on the parameters can be found in the theorems of Section~\ref{sec:reductions} and Corollary~\ref{equivalence} highlights the conditions for polynomial equivalence. {\bf Example~\ref{ex:1sat} continued.} Since $\bigcup \{\Id, \Neg\} = \{ \emptyset, \Id, \Neg, \{0,1\}\}$, $\bigcup\SAT{1}$ has only the two trivial (always false or always true) relations in addition to the relations in $\SAT{1}$.
+Then for any promise $W$ on the assignments, the complexities of the following problems are polynomial time equivalent: (a) $\HH{S}_{\{\cc{V}\}}$ and $\bigcup \SP$, (b) $\HH{S}_{\{\cc{R}\}}$ and \E{S}, (c) $\HH{S}_{\emptyset}$ and $\bigcup \E{S}$. } 0.3em The precise dependence on the parameters can be found in the theorems of Section~\ref{sec:reductions}.
+Corollary~\ref{equivalence} highlights the conditions for polynomial equivalence.

+0.3em {\bf Example~\ref{ex:1sat} continued.} Since $\bigcup \{\Id, \Neg\} = \{ \emptyset, \Id, \Neg, \{0,1\}\}$, $\bigcup\SAT{1}$ has only the two trivial (always false or always true) relations in addition to the relations in $\SAT{1}$.
 Therefore it can be solved in polynomial time, and by the the Transfer Theorem $\HH{$\SAT{1}$}_{\{\cc{V}\}}$ is also in $\P$.
 On the other hand, for any index set $I\subseteq [\ell]$, $\Id^I$ is a disjunct of positive literals with variables from $I$, and similarly $\Neg^I$ is a disjunct of negative literals with variables from $I$.
 Thus $\E{$\SAT{1}$}$ includes $\newsat$, which consists of those instances of $\SAT{}$ where in each clause either every variable is positive, or every variable is negated.
 The problem $\newsat$ is $\NP$-hard by Schaefer's characterization~\cite{Sch78}, and therefore the Transfer Theorem implies that $\HH{$\SAT{1}$}_{\{\cc{R}\}}$ and $\HH{$\SAT{1}$}_{\emptyset}$ are also $\NP$-hard.
 0.3em

 In a further generalization, we will also consider CSPs and $\HCSP$s whose instances satisfy some property.
 One such property can be {\em repetition freeness} meaning that the constraints of an instance are pairwise distinct.
 The promise $\HCSP$s could also be a suitable framework for discussing certain graph problems on special classes of graphs.
 For a promise $\prom$ on instances of $\SP$ we denote by $\SP^{\prom}$ the promise problem whose instances are instances of $\SP$ satisfying $\prom$.
 The problem $\HH{S}_{\{\cc{U}\}}^{\prom}$ is defined in an analogous way from $\HH{S}_{\{\cc{U}\}}$.